paulalex/wsl_bootstrap/README.md

 ## Git
 Additional configuration is performed for git, `git-extras` is installed and git is aliased as `g` and when used alone runs `git status`, when used in conjunction with any other valid `git` command will execute the command.

-Autocomplete is set up for `g` and your current checked out git branch is added to your terminal.
+Autocomplete is set up for `g` and your current checked out git branch is added to your terminal prompt, e.g:

+`wsl_bootstrap (master) $`

 The following aliases are installed for git: